Flawed Reports and Tests

 |●||No testing was done by the authors|

 One particular report of a study done by investigators associated with the University of Georgia (UGA) in 2006 concludes that the STRIETER-LITES are not effective.
 However, a close look at their methodology reveals a number of flawed assumptions and protocols.
-For example, observations were made of docile "campus deer" on a Wildlife Refuge rather than observing "deer in the wild" which are more alert and react to any movement while running.
+For example, observations were made of docile "campus deer" on a Deer Refuge rather than observing "deer in the wild" which are more alert and react to any movement while running.
 Furthermore, the conclusions of this study contradict an earlier Georgia Department of Transportation (GDOT) 2-year research project involving a half mile stretch with properly installed STRIETER-LITES that showed a 100% reduction in deer-vehicle collisions.
-Please read this

 An obvious flaw in many citations is the inclusion of reports that reference entirely different systems or equipment.
 None of the following reports, cited in connection with the evaluation of the STRIETER-LITE system, were in fact studies involving the system; they dealt with an entirely different class of devices:

 |1.||Queal, L. M. 1967.
 Effectiveness of roadside mirrors in controlling deer-car accidents.
 Michigan Department of Conservation, Research Division Report 103.|

 |2.||Gordon, D. F. 1969.
 "Deer mirrors - a clearer picture".
 Colo.
 Div.
 Game of Parks.
 Game Information Leaflet 77.|

 |3.||Beauchamp, D. E. 1970.
 Deer Mirror Evaluation.
 California Department of Fish and Game.|